Nicolas Grunitzky: Biography

-He was born in Atakpamé in 1913 to a German father and a Togolese mother (of Yoruba royalty).
+He was born in Atakpamé in 1913 to a German father and a Togolese mother (of Ghanaian royalty).
 He studied civil engineering at the ESTP in Paris and was a public administrator before leaving to form his own company.
 He was the secretary-general of the Togolese Party of Progress and was elected into the Togolese Representative Assembly in 1951.
 Grunitzky also served in the French National Assembly from 1951 to 1958, winning elections in 1951 and 1956.
-Supported by France, he became the Prime Minister of the Republic of Togo on September 12, 1956.
-The PTP and its northern ally, the Union of Chiefs and Peoples of the North, were defeated in elections held on May 16, 1958 by Sylvanus Olympio's Committee of Togolese Unity (CUT) and their nationalist allies Juvento, and Grunitzky subsequently went into exile.
+Supported by France, he became the Prime Minister of the Republic of Togo on 12 September 1956.
+The PTP and its northern ally, the Union of Chiefs and Peoples of the North, were defeated in elections held on 16 May 1958 by Sylvanus Olympio's Committee of Togolese Unity (CUT) and their nationalist allies Juvento, and Grunitzky subsequently went into exile.

-The CUT/JUVENTO government declared Togo's independence on April 27, 1960, and Olympio (Grunitzky's chief political rival and brother-in-law) was elected the first president of independent Togo.
+The CUT/JUVENTO government declared Togo's independence on 27 April 1960, and Olympio (Grunitzky's chief political rival and brother-in-law) was elected the first president of independent Togo.
 Following a coup d'état in 1963 that ended with the assassination of President Olympio, Grunitzky was appointed president by the "Insurrection Committee" headed by Emmanuel Bodjollé.
 This was the first military coup in Western Africa following independence, and was organized by a group of soldiers under the direction of Sergeant Étienne Gnassingbé Eyadema.
 Grunitzky attempted to unify the country by including several political parties in his government.
 He was, however, toppled in a bloodless military coup led by now-Lt.
 Col Étienne Gnassingbé Eyadema and was exiled to Paris.

 He was injured in a car accident in Côte d'Ivoire, and died from complications in a hospital in Paris in 1969.